gpzhu/enmRoute/README.md

 ## Example 2

-This is an advanced practice which could help you optimize survey route.
+This is an advanced approach which could help user to optimize survey route.
-It works firstly by iterative running above procedure to generate the relationship between survey expenses and number of patches to be sampled.
-Total survey expense time would be depended on surveying time spent in these high ranked patches and driving time between the patches.
+It works firstly by running the above procedure in an iterative manner to generate the relationship between survey expense and number of sampled patches.
+Total survey expenses would be depend on surveying expense spent in these high ranked patches and driving time between the patches.
-The driving time would be related to the distance between centroids of these patches, where patch survey time would be linearly scaled with the accumulated capacity in these high ranked patches, as high accumulated capacity suggest more sample traps should be deployed.
+The driving time would be closely related to the distance between the centroids of these patches.
+Patch survey expense would be scaled with the accumulated capacity index (CI) in these high ranked patches, as high CI accumulated means more sample should be deployed.

-In this example, i reserved 100 patches after remvoing tiny (<1km2) and low ranked( rear 55 patches) to test the relationship between survey expense and survey time.
-With this relationship, field manager could decide which/how many patches are going to be used for deploying samples, given available time and resource.
+In this example, I select 100 patches after removing tiny (< 1km2) and low ranked (rear 55 patches) to test the relationship between survey expense and number of sampled patches.
+With this relationship, field biologist could decide which/how many patches are going to be used for deploying samples, given available time and resources.

+User inputs
+Occurrence data (occ):
+an occurrence data with two columns of longitude and latitude for converting suitability into binary predictions.
+Suitability prediction (sdm):
+a raster surface representing suitability prediction, that could be attained using ecological niche model.
+Patch size limit (p):
+minimum patch size that should be considered in the surveying.
+Capacity index limit (r):
+capacity index used to discard low suitability patches. number of patches to be iterative removed (u).

 ``` r
 ### read system file data ###
 occ <-read.csv(system.file("extdata", "occ.csv", package="enmRoute"))